EstebanMontesinos/Count_Txt_Reader-/README.md

-This program counts words, sentences,characters,paragraphs,white spaces
+This program counts words, sentences,characters,paragraphs, and white spaces